Floss icon - Auburn Hills Family Dentistry

 The American Dental Association recommends cleaning between your teeth daily with an interdental cleaner (like floss).
 Cleaning between your teeth may help prevent cavities and gum disease.
 Cleaning between your teeth helps remove a sticky film called plaque.
 Plaque contains bacteria that feed on leftover food or sugar in your mouth.
 When that happens, it releases an acid that can eat away at the outer shell of your teeth and cause cavities.

 Plaque that is not removed by brushing and cleaning between your teeth can eventually harden into a rough substance called calculus (or tartar). calculus collects along your gum line and can lead to gum disease.
-Once calculus forms, only your dentist can remove it.
+Once calculus forms, only your dentist in Dacula can remove it.

 Proper Flossing Technique